quackernotes/SciArt-Assignments/README.md

     - .csv format is better supported and preferred over .xls or any other format for this purpose.

 # Conclusion
-Through a systematic and carefully controlled workflow in ImageJ, CERT1 proteins in the microscopy image were successfully identified and quantified.
-Each step, from preprocessing to particle analysis, was optimized to ensure accurate detection and reliable quantification.
-The results provide meaningful insights into the spatial distribution and intensity of CERT1 within the cell (localised near the Golgi bodies), demonstrating the effectiveness of image-based analysis.
+Utilizing a systematic and meticulously regulated workflow in ImageJ, CERT1 proteins within the microscopy image were effectively identified and quantified.
+Every phase, ranging from preprocessing to particle analysis, was refined to guarantee precise detection and dependable quantification.
+The findings offer significant insights into the spatial distribution and intensity of CERT1 within the cell (localized near the Golgi bodies), showcasing the efficacy of image-based analysis.